-{} However, one may expect that persons with disadvantaged backgrounds should be weighted more because they are expected to be sensitive to college cost instruments due to financial constraints.\footnote{\citet{card1995using} and \citet{kling2001interpreting} find that persons from less advantaged backgrounds are more sensitive to the presence of a local college in the sample from the National Longitudinal Survey of Young Men, which is based on older cohorts than the NLSY79.} Several factors can explain low IV weights on persons with disadvantaged backgrounds.
-While \citet{cameron2004estimation} suggest increased funding on federal student aid programs in the 1970s as one of them, low college attendance rate and low college graduation rate among persons with disadvantaged backgrounds can also be important.\footnote{In fact, the share of persons with one or more four or more years of college education are 19\% and 4\%, respectively, among the bottom third of AFQT scores.
+The pattern of IV weights is consistent with the empirical observation by \citet{cameron2004estimation} that persons with advantaged backgrounds tend to be more sensitive to local college availability in the NLSY79.
+However, one may expect that persons with disadvantaged backgrounds should be weighted more because they are expected to be more sensitive to college cost instruments given their financial constraints.\footnote{\citet{card1995using} and \citet{kling2001interpreting} find that persons from less advantaged backgrounds are more sensitive to the presence of a local college in the sample from the National Longitudinal Survey of Young Men, which is based on older cohorts than the NLSY79.} Several factors can explain low IV weights on persons with disadvantaged backgrounds.
+While \citet{cameron2004estimation} suggest that increased funding on federal student aid programs in the 1970s is one such factor, low college attendance and graduation rates among persons from disadvantaged backgrounds can also be important.\footnote{The share of persons with one or more and four or more years of college education are 19\% and 4\%, respectively, among the bottom third of AFQT scores.
 Among persons in the top third of AFQT scores, 80\% have one or more years of college education and 56\% have four or more years of college education.} A low college attendance rate implies that the majority would be never-takers instead of compliers.\footnote{If the college enrollment decision is explained by a logit or probit model, the share of compliers is the largest among the group with a college attendance rate of 50\%.} A low college graduation rate implies that their completed years of schooling would not be strongly affected, even if the instruments affect their college attendance decisions.